electron-userland/electron-builder/CONTRIBUTING.md

 This project adheres to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
 By participating, you are expected to uphold this code.
 Please file issue to report unacceptable behavior.

 ## Pull Requests
-To check that your contributions match the project coding style make sure `npm test` passes.
+To check that your contributions match the project coding style make sure `yarn test` passes.

-1. [yarn](https://yarnpkg.com) is required because NPM is not reliable.
+[yarn](https://yarnpkg.com) is required because NPM is not reliable.
-2. [git-lfs](https://git-lfs.github.com) is required (use `git lfs pull` to download files when git-lfs was installed after git clone).

 To build project: `yarn && yarn compile`